Pronunciation advisor | BBC

 The research I had just started when I decided to leave academia for the greener pastures of broadcast media was on the use of creaky voice (or vocal fry) in the L2 English and L1 Dutch by speakers in a multilingual academic community (an undergraduate campus college) where English is the lingua franca.
 Joint research with my colleagues Hielke Vriesendorp, Yosiane White and Hugo Quené this was part of a larger project into phonetic convergence.
 Our initial findings (that these Dutch speakers use creaky voice to roughly the same extent as L1 English speakers have been reported to in other studies, and that it's speaker-dependent, rather than language-dependent) were published in the latest ICPhS proceedings volume.

 Apart from some as yet unpublished work on voicing in Dutch, I mostly worked on rhotics, aka r-sounds, and especially those in Dutch.
 If you only ever read one thing about r-variation, I'd say make it the chapter on rhotics in the Routledge Handbook of Sociophonetics (Ed.
-Christopher Strelluf, 2023).
-Co-authored with Hans Van de Velde and Roeland van Hout.
+Christopher Strelluf, 2023) - co-authored with Hans Van de Velde and Roeland van Hout.

 If you'd like to dive into more detail, Patrycja Strycharczuk and I collaborated on an ultrasound study of so-called derived geminates (and the potential resulting degemination) involving Dutch r.
 The resulting article was published in Journal of Phonetics (2018).